-- Ensuring that whatever system you have in place provides patrons with the opportunity to indicate the intended duration of their stay, or the time they intend leaving or similar (We know that some venues have a second register available for patrons to simply indicate their name and the time as they leave.
+- Ensuring that whatever system you have in place provides patrons with the opportunity to indicate the intended duration of their stay, or the time they intend leaving or similar.
+We know that some venues have a second register available for patrons to simply indicate their name and the time as they leave.
 With the move to mandatory electronic record keeping, paper versions are no longer acceptable.

 - Ensuring staff receive proper instructions in relation to this requirement and are actively directing patrons to provide contact information.

 How long must you keep the information?

-The information must be securely stored for 56 days and then deleted or destroyed.
+The information must be securely stored for at least 30 days and must be deleted with 56 days.